marcusportmann/inception/README.md

    ```
    brew install postgres
    ```
-10. Install npm by executing the following commands in a Terminal window.
+10. Install liquibase by executing the following commands in a Terminal window.
     ```
+    brew install liquibase
+    ```
+11. Install npm by executing the following commands in a Terminal window.
+    ```
     brew install npm
     ```
-11. Install the Angular CLI 10 globally by executing the following command in a Terminal window.
+12. Install the Angular CLI 10 globally by executing the following command in a Terminal window.
     ```
     npm install -g @angular/cli@10
     ```
-12. Execute the following command to change to the more conservative tilde (~) patch update approach for dependencies for npm.
+13. Execute the following command to change to the more conservative tilde (~) patch update approach for dependencies for npm.
     ```
     npm config set save-prefix="~"
     ```

+### Setup MailSlurper on MacOS

+MailSlurper is a handy SMTP mail server useful for local and team application development.
+Mails sent by an application running locally on a developer's machine can be viewed using a web interface.
+This is useful when developing and testing an application locally.

+Complete the following steps to setup MailSlurper on MacOS.

+1. Download the MailSlurper package from *https://github.com/mailslurper/mailslurper/releases*.
+2. Extract the MailSlurper package.
+3. Edit the *config.json* file and set the *wwwPort* value to *8090*.
+4. Launch the *createcredentials* binary in a Terminal window and enter the username as *inception* and password as *inception* when prompted.

+   NOTE: You may need to enable the execution of the *mailslurper* binary under **System Preferences > Security & Privacy > General**
+5. Launch the *mailslurper* binary in a Terminal window.

+   NOTE: You may need to enable the execution of the *mailslurper* binary under **System Preferences > Security & Privacy > General**

 ### Checkout and build the Inception Framework on MacOS

+Complete the following steps to checkout and build the Inception Framework on MacOS.

 1. Checkout the Inception Framework by executing the following command in a Terminal window.